scalyr/scalyr-tool/README.md

     scalyr timeseries-query [filter] [--function xxx] --start xxx [options...]
         Just like numeric-query if `--no-create-summaries` is specified.
 Otherwise Scalyr will create a timeseries for you in the background.

-    scalyr timeseries-query --timeseries <timeseriesid> --start xxx [options...]
-        To query a timeseries created using create-timeseries

     --start=xxx
         Specify the beginning of the time range to query.
 Uses the same syntax as the "Start" field in the log view.
 You must specify this argument.